China Evergrande soccer stadium taken over by government -source

 In September, the eight-times Chinese Super League champions said head coach Fabio Cannavaro had left by mutual consent.
 Brazil-born forward Ricardo Goulart, who took Chinese citizenship to help China reach the World Cup, terminated his contract with the club, Reuters reported this month.

-Since August, an Evergrande-owned soccer school has laid off over 100 staff due to liquidity constraints, said a person close to the school and a lawyer representing some of those staff.
+Since August, an Evergrande-owned soccer school has laid off over 100 staff due to liquidity constraints, said a person close to the school and a person with direct knowledge of the lay-off situation.
 Both declined to be identified due to sensitivity of the matter.

-Foreign coaches and translators have been asked to leave, the lawyer also said.
+Foreign coaches and translators have been asked to leave, the second person said, adding that the school had about 2 billion yuan in liabilities at the end of December 2020.

 It is unclear how many people the school employed before or after the redundancies.
 A person close to Evergrande said the school was operating as normal.